nus-cs2103-AY2425S1/ip/docs/README.md

 ```
 todo <description>
 ```
+Create a todo with string description.

 ### Create a deadline
 ```
 deadline/ddl <description> /by <yyyy-mm-dd[ hh:mm]>
 ```
+Create a deadline with description and due date (time is option).
 #### Example
 ```
 ddl hw1 /by 2024-10-02